CrunchyData/pgmonitor-extension/README.md

 A background worker is provided to refresh the materialized views and tables automatically without the need for any third-party schedulers.

+To see a practical application of this extension using Prometheus/Grafana we welcome you to try out pgMonitor - https://github.com/CrunchyData/pgmonitor

 ## INSTALLATION

 Requirement: